jaredevans/DragTranscribe/README.md

 # DragTranscribe

 DragTranscribe creates subtitle files and embeds them into videos.
 Drop a video file, and it will generate accurate subtitle file (`.srt`) and create a new, subtitled version of your video (`_subbed.mp4`).
+With OpenAI's whisper AI model at its core, in addition to transcribing English audio into English subtitles, it is also capable of translating from 100 different languages into English subtitles.

 It's designed to be simple, private, and work entirely on your computer.
 This is especially for deaf people who need subtitled videos to understand what's being said.